cirosantilli/china-dictatorship/FAQ.md

 I think the situation is very similar to Scientology in the USA today: most people dislike it, but believe that you can believe whatever you want.

 Democracy and Communism can also be considered as religions and persecuted.

+### Many people say they do FLG only to get VISAs to the USA

+Heard this a few times, but I don't see how this is relevant at all:

+- if they are not really FLG believers, this says nothing about the real FLG believers
+- if they are, then why wouldn't they seek a VISA, since they are in constant threat of going to jail?